Frequently Asked Questions

 The USACE determines which type of permit is required.
 Once the USACE determines which type of permit, there will be a corresponding water quality certification.
 Most activities fall under one of our general certifications.

-No, not all activities require written approval to be covered under a general certification.
-Once the USACE has determined which type of permit and you have read the application requirements in the corresponding certification, you can determine if written approval is required for your project.
-Please note that your project is still covered under the 401 WQC and all conditions of that certification must be followed, including the stormwater management plan condition.
+No, not all activities require review and approval by DWR to be covered under a certification, some projects may be covered under a general certification.
+Once the USACE has determined which type of permit your project requires you can review the thresholds listed in the corresponding general certification to determine if your project can be covered by the General Certification or if it will require an Individual Certification.
+Please note that if your project is covered under one of the 401 general certifications, all conditions of that certification must be followed.
+In this case you do not need to submit a formal application to DWR, nor will you receive a signed 401 WQC from DWR.

 In addition to the completed PCN Form, at a minimum you should include the following items with your application:

-- A cover letter explaining your project.
+• A cover letter explaining your project.

-- A vicinity map.
+• A vicinity map.

-- A site plan, drawn to scale, depicting all proposed impact areas (temporary and permanent impacts).
+• A site plan, drawn to scale, depicting all proposed impact areas (temporary and permanent impacts).
 Please note: DWR can accept full size plan sheets.

-- Any supporting documentation available, such as correspondence received from the USACE or photographs.
+• Any supporting documentation available, such as correspondence received from the USACE or photographs.

-- All additional information requested within the PCN Form.
+• All additional information requested within the PCN Form.

-- The appropriate application fee.
+• The appropriate application fee.

 NC DWR, Transportation Permitting Branch

-1617 Mail Service Center
+1617 Mail Service Center, Raleigh, NC 27699

 Physical Address (if sending by delivery service, UPS, FedEx, etc.):